Use the tools below to help you troubleshoot G Suite Migration for Microsoft® Exchange (GSMME).

 - Verify that the user has an account on the Exchange server.

-- Verify that the user has logged in to Google Apps at least once, accepted the terms of service, and finalized creation of the account.
+- Verify that the user has logged in to G Suite at least once, accepted the terms of service, and finalized creation of the account.

-The following troubleshooting steps should resolve all GAMME OAuth validation errors:
+The following troubleshooting steps should resolve all GSMME OAuth validation errors:

-- Make sure that you have authorized the software for your domain correctly as described in Authorize GAMME for your domain.
+- Make sure that you have authorized the software for your domain correctly as described in Authorize GSMME for your domain.

-- Verify that the Google Apps user(s) and passwords listed in your CSV file are correct.
+- Verify that the G Suite user(s) and passwords listed in your CSV file are correct.
 A single mistake in the CSV file will cause the migration to fail.

-- Ensure the Google Apps domain super administrator used to authenticate GAMME is a valid super administrator and their username is spelled correctly in the GAMME configuration.
+- Ensure the G Suite domain super administrator used to authenticate GSMME is a valid super administrator and their username is spelled correctly in the GSMME configuration.

 Sometimes, additional processes running on your machine (for example: anti-virus, desktop search, or backup software) will access the migration tool's database file during the migration.
 This interrupts the tool's ability to save the state of that message.
 If you think you're affected by this issue, check for the follow error codes in your log files:0x80040109